What is a normal body temperature? That question is harder to answer than you might think.

 “You may see a child that goes up to 103, 104, 105 degrees,” Dr. Ford says.
 “We recommend acetaminophen to try to prevent a rapid spike in temperature, which can induce some other problems.”

-If your child’s fever does not come down with fever reducers, or if an infant younger than 3 months develops a fever, call your pediatrician.
+If your child’s fever doesn’t come down with fever reducers, or if an infant younger than 3 months develops a fever, call your pediatrician.

 If your core body temperature dips down to 95 F (35 C) or lower, that’s considered hypothermia.
 It’s often caused by exposure to cold weather, but there are other factors that can put you at risk for hypothermia, such as age and certain medications.

-is a medical emergency, so call 911 if you suspect you or someone else has
+Hypothermia is a medical emergency, so call 911 if you suspect you or someone has hypothermia.

-take your temperature with three different kinds of thermometers, you might get
+If you take your temperature with three different kinds of thermometers, you might get three different results.

-So a thermometer that goes under the tongue will likely give you a slightly higher but more accurate result than one that goes under your armpit, or a forehead thermometer — though these kinds may be an easier option to use with kids.
+A thermometer that goes under the tongue will likely give you a slightly higher reading than a forehead thermometer or one that goes under your armpit.
+(But those kinds may be easier to use with young kids.)

-“Normal is a range, and people shouldn’t get worried if their temperature is varying a little bit within that range,” Dr. Ford says.
+“‘Normal’ is a range, and people shouldn’t get worried if their temperature is varying a little bit within that range,” Dr. Ford advises.
 “That doesn’t necessarily mean anything good, bad or otherwise.”